netease-im/camellia/update-en.md

 ### fix
 * fix camellia-redis-proxy use custom proxy route conf, fix no-effective of automatically eliminate faulty nodes when use multi read mode
+* fix camellia-redis-proxy both use converterPlugin's key converter and hotKeyCachePlugin, the hot key cache not-effective

 # 1.2.3（2023/03/15）